dapplets/dapplets-eth-example/README.md

 const contract = await Core.contract('ethereum', '0x7702aE3E1E0a96A428052BF3E4CB94965F5C0d7F', ABI);
 ```

-There is a `Core.contract` method that receives 3 parameters: name of the network ('near' or 'etherium'), contract name and object with view and change methods.
+There is a `Core.contract` method that receives 3 parameters: name of the network ('near' or 'Ethereum'), contract name and object with view and change methods.

 Now we will make the contract methods available in the overlay.
 In order to pass methods through the dapplets bridge, add a `listen` function to the overlay call.
 Don't be afraid, just copy and paste this code :)